© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wyndcliff Roman Site is a scheduled monument protected by Cadw under reference MM351.
 View the official record →

-Wyndcliff Roman Site is a Roman domestic settlement located in Monmouthshire, Wales.
+Wyndcliff Roman Site is a Roman domestic villa located in Monmouthshire, Wales, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM351.

 Wyndcliff Roman Site dates from the roman period, and is classified as a villa.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wyndcliff Roman Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM351.